Intelligent anti-aging skin care based on independent research

 * DV is Daily Value, a measure developed by the Food and Drug Administration (FDA) to help consumers determine if a food contains a lot or a little of a specific nutrient.
 The DV for vitamin D is 400 IU (10 µg) for adults.
 The above data is from USDA Nutrient Database.

-We should note that recent research indicates that intakes of vitamin D above the adequate level (but well below toxicity level) may provide additional health and longevity benefits, including reduced risk of cancer and other diseases.
-See our Longevity in a Pill Infopack for details.
+We should note that recent research indicates that intakes of vitamin D above the minimally adequate level (i.e. when blood level of 25-hydroxy vitamin D is at least in the middle of the normal range – but not exceeding the upper bound) may provide additional health and longevity benefits, including reduced risk of cancer and other diseases.

 Sunlight (UV-light) and skin conditions